BI-with-Sabbir/AB-testing-Using-Python/Trustworthy Online Controlled Experiment/readme.md

 This project showcases a full-cycle A/B testing analysis designed to assess the impact of a new feature on user behavior, specifically measuring changes in Click-Through Rate (CTR).
 By calculating the optimum sample size, establishing pre-test baselines, and running a simulated test, this project highlights the importance of data-driven experimentation in product decision-making.

+## 📌 Project Objectives

+- Design a trustworthy A/B testing framework
+- Calculate the optimal sample size based on statistical power
+- Simulate real-world data for both control and treatment groups
+- Apply a two-proportion Z-test to determine statistical significance
+- Provide a data-driven decision and business recommendations

+## 🔍 Problem Statement

+A digital product company wants to assess whether a proposed product change (e.g., feature, UI improvement, or partnership) improves the user conversion rate.
+Instead of relying on intuition, the team uses A/B testing to validate the impact of the change with statistical rigor.

 ## 📂 Dataset Description
 ### 1. `Activity_pretest.csv`